Zwerd/zwerd.github.io/_posts/2019-11-19-lpic2_certificate.md

 ![LPIC2 Post](/assets/images/lpic2/blkid.png)
 **Figure 121** The blkid command.

 So you can find your device name and his UUID for use in the fstab file.
-Let's say that your linux computer is working right know and you want to mount some drive you plug in, let's say that the Linux can see that device but didn't mount it, we can use the **mount** command for mount it or alternatively **umount** for unmount other device we want to plug out.
+Let's say that your linux computer is working right now and you want to mount some drive you plug in, let's say that the Linux can see that device but didn't mount it, we can use the **mount** command for mount it or alternatively **umount** for unmount other device we want to plug out.

 ```